Gerald B. Kieschnick: 2010 election

 On July 13, 2010, Kieschnick was defeated for re-election to a fourth term of office by Harrison.
 The vote was 643 to 527.
 The same convention adopted many of the recommendations of the Blue Ribbon Task Force on Synod Structure and Governance, including the provision that program staff would be accountable to the Synod's member congregations through the synod president, the structure of which included a new "chief mission officer", rather than separate program boards and appointed executives.
 Support services personnel would be accountable to the Synod board of directors, not the synod president, through the chief financial officer or chief administrative officer.
 Those positions would be appointed by the Synod's board of directors.

 Post-presidency

 On March 1, 2011, Concordia University Texas announced that it had engaged Kieschnick to fill the newly created position of Presidential Ambassador for Mission Advancement, a position he held through 2015.
 In January 2016, Kieschnick returned to the Lutheran Foundation of Texas, becoming its CEO on January 1, 2017.
 In January 2017, the Lutheran Foundation of Texas changed its name to Legacy Deo.
 It encourages estate planning and charitable giving, with a mission to "inspire giving that impacts life forever".
+He retired from Legacy Deo in 2025 after 14 years of service.
 In May 2024, Kieschnick appeared on the video podcast Lead Time and aired his grievances about the current synodical leadership.